Oregon Judgment Enforcement

 The employer completes the wage-exemption calculation, withholds only the nonexempt portion each payday, and remits it, accounting for the writ within the statutory response window.

 Two procedural details trip up creditors more than any others.
-First, the writ is forward-reaching but finite: it captures ninety days of wages and then expires, so a balance that is not fully collected requires a fresh writ.
+First, an ordinary writ is forward-reaching but finite: it captures ninety days of wages and then expires, so a balance that is not fully collected requires a fresh writ.
 Second, the employer is the one who runs the exemption math on a standardized form, and an employer that miscalculates — or simply ignores the writ — can be held answerable, which is why a clean, correctly addressed writ matters as much as the underlying judgment.

 The Calculation Form, Carve-Outs & Priority